sunifyre/edx-documentation/en_us/shared/course_features/diff_content/index.rst

 If your course has more than one enrollment track, you can designate specific components as being available to learners in specific tracks.
-For example, you might provide the same content to all learners in a section but might give one exam to learners in the audit track and another exam for learners in the verified certificate track.
+For example, you might provide the same content to all learners in a section but might give one exam to learners in the audit track and another exam to learners in the verified certificate track.

+For more information, see :ref:`Enrollment Track Specific Courseware Overview`.

 ***********************************************************
 Offering Different Content to Learners in Different Cohorts
 ***********************************************************

-If you have enabled cohorts in your course, you can use content groups to designate particular components in your course as visible only to specific groups of learners.
-For an example, see XXX
+If you have enabled :ref:`cohorts in your course<Cohorts Overview>`, you can use :ref:`content groups<About Content Groups>` to designate particular components in your course as visible only to specific groups of learners.

+For information about offering different content to learners in different cohorts, see :ref:`Cohorted Courseware Overview`.